-It has been two years since the last major update of EMC ControlCenter (ECC), but the company this month began shipping version 6.0 of its flagship storage resource management (SRM) software.
+It has been two years since the last major update of EMC ControlCenter (ECC), but the company today announced version 6.0 of its flagship storage resource management (SRM) software.
 The new release includes a number of enhancements, mostly in the area of reporting, but for users with virtual server environments the key feature of ControlCenter 6.0 may be a tight linking with VMware environments.

 Jon Siegal, senior manager for product marketing at EMC, says ControlCenter 6.0 provides the same functionality for VMware that the software does for Unix and/or Windows environments, including discovery, problem management, compliance, change management, provisioning, and reporting functions.

 ControlCenter has been tightly integrated with VMware’s VirtualCenter and supports VMware Infrastructure 3 software.